-About Julia Varriale, Founder and Creator of Collegevale.org:
+About Julia Varriale, Founder and Editor of Collegevale.org:

 As a nontraditional adult, full-time day student (my answer to looming empty-nest syndrome), I graduated summa cum laude from Framingham State College in Massachusetts with a degree in Geography and went on to earn a Master of Arts degree in Higher Education Administration from Boston College and the Certificate in College Counseling from UCLA Extension.
 A lifelong learner, I am the product of both public and private secondary schools; a for-profit, two-year business program (thank you, Katie Gibbs, for the skills that made it possible for me to create this website myself); a community college (one terrific biology course -- no frogs were injured in my pursuit of knowledge in this area); a women’s college (one fantastic creative writing course); a state college (thirty-two courses); a private research university (graduate school); and online learning (certificate).
 Needless to say, I take an unusually broad -- and long -- view when it comes to education and admission and enrollment trends.
 I have almost thirty years teaching and mentoring experience in grades K-12 as well as at the post-baccalaureate level, worked as a part-time admission officer for six years at a New England liberal arts college and more recently at a public comprehensive university, provided pro bono short-term consulting for over fifteen years, and have been an online instructor in the UCLA Extension College Counseling Certificate program since 2008.
 When not teaching with UCLA Extension, I enjoy helping students with the college search, transition to college, and adults returning to college.

 While a graduate student at Boston College, the geographer (demographer) in me wanted to concentrate my studies on admissions and enrollment trends.
 Because there were no formal classes on the topic, I supplemented my Boston College studies with attendance at the Harvard Summer Institute on College Admissions in 2001 and 2003, the NEACAC Summer Institute in 2001, and the UCLA Extension program, which I completed within weeks of my graduation from Boston College in 2003.
 From 2002 to 2006, I edited In A Nutshell: Education in the News, an informal e-newsletter of admission and enrollment trends in the news, readership of which extended over five countries and twenty-one states.
 The Nutshell was begun as a method to study for comprehensives at Boston College and was something I was happy to share.
-Although I no longer publish the Nutshell, I continue to follow education in the news and store articles regularly at Del.icio.us.com, which I share with my online classes.
+In addition to following admission and enrollment trends, I follow student affairs and higher ed finance.

 My husband, Steve, and I live outside Boston, Massachusetts, with our ever-helpful cat, Bear.
 Our daughter and her family live nearby.
 If you find any egregious typos in here, let’s just blame them on Bear.